We have been reevaluating our investment in Juventus Football Club S.p.A. The original thesis had the following arguments:

 The stadium was originally estimated to cost €105 million, but this has recently been increased to €120 million to cover some design improvements.
 However, this should not diminish the club’s ability to buy new players, as they have put into place three pillars to finance the construction: (a) Sportfive has acquired the naming rights for €75 million (€6.25 million for 12 years, though a significant proportion will be paid in advance during the building phase), which it will assign to a multinational; (b) the €20 million sale of commercial land adjacent to the stadium to Nordiconad, who will also pay the Turin council €9 million for infrastructure improvements; (c) a 12-year loan from Istituto per il Credito Sportivo for €60 million (originally €50 million, but an additional €10 million added in May).

 Juventus have estimated that this move will more than double match day income to €40 million per annum, driven by four distinct sources of revenue: naming rights, premium seats, standard seats and facilities and events.
 The premium seats are particularly important, if you consider that Arsenal make 35% of their match day revenue from just 9,000 premium seats at the Emirates.
 Significantly, all of this income will go directly to the club, as they will no longer have to share it with Torino or the local council.”

-In order to distinguish between fixed and variable cost I looked at the results of 2007.
+In order to distinguish between fixed and variable cost, we looked at the results of 2007.
 As Juve were relegated they trimmed their costs to the absolute minimum.
-So, I used the cost of operations in 2007 of €140m as a ceiling and ran a regression on variable cost accumulation on revenue above €140m.
+So, we used the cost of operations in 2007 of €140 m as a ceiling and ran a regression on variable cost accumulation on revenue above €140 m.
 The results were as follows: